 All vehicles approved from November 2012 are equipped with a Tyre Pressure Monitoring System, or TPMS.
-This equipment constantly monitors the pressure of your tyres, alerting the driver, should tyre pressure begin to drop.
+This equipment constantly monitors the pressure of your tyres, alerting the driver if your tyre pressure begins to drop.

 Each wheel is fitted with a sensor valve, which constantly measures the air pressure in each tyre.
-When the pressure drops below 25% of its recommended level, which indicates that the tyre may be dangerous to be driven on, a radio transmission is instantly sent.
-This triggers the pictured warning light to show on the dashboard and this alerts the driver that they may have a slow or fast puncture or have suffered a blow-out.
+When the pressure drops below 25% of its recommended level - which indicates that the tyre may be dangerous to be driven on - a radio transmission is instantly sent.
+This triggers the pictured warning light to show on the dashboard, alerting the driver that they may have a puncture, or have suffered a tyre blow-out.

 Improved fuel efficiency - under-inflation is a frequent cause of excessive fuel consumption, so correctly inflated tyres enhance fuel efficiency, ultimately saving you money.

 Prolonged tyre life - driving on under-inflated tyres can cause excessive and unnecessary tyre wear, so correctly inflated tyres will last longer, saving you money on potential early replacements.

-By alerting you, the TPMS will help you to react quickly when your tyre pressure has fallen 25% below the manufacturer’s recommendation so you can rectify any drop in pressure, helping you to maintain fuel efficiency, driving performance and prolong the life of your tyres.Watch Video
+By alerting you, the car TPMS will help you to react quickly when your tyre pressure has fallen 25% below the manufacturer’s recommendation.
+This allows you to rectify any drop in pressure, helping you to maintain fuel efficiency, driving performance and prolong the life of your tyres.Watch Video

 All new type vehicles manufactured after November 2012 are fitted with a tyre pressure sensor, and all new cars from 2014 will be fitted with a TPMS system by UK law.

 If you have a ‘direct’ TPMS system in your vehicle you will have an icon on the dashboard to alert you.
 This is the horseshoe shape and exclamation mark graphic and will be displayed either when initially starting the vehicle or when pressure information is communicated.